 Offering a totally different side of Edinburgh, it’s a lovely, peaceful area to escape from the city hubbub.

-Tip 1: Stop for a refreshment at The Water of Leith Visitor Centre, and learn more about the dramas of river life and how to protect it.
+Tip 1: Stop for a refreshment at The Water of Leith Visitor Centre, and learn more about our river life and how to protect it.

 Tip 3: Take your binoculars and keep an eye out for some of Edinburgh’s local wildlife.